Financial Support for Higher Education - update in progress

-Unless stated otherwise, this article gives an overview of the financial support available for students starting full-time HE courses in 2017 and provides links so that your son or daughter can find out more.
-As funding is reviewed every year, ensure that they use the most up-to-date information.
+This article gives an overview of the financial support available for students starting full-time HE courses in 2018 and provides links so that your son or daughter can find out more.
+As funding arrangements are reviewed every year and can be complex, ensure that they use the most relevant and up-to-date information.
 Bear in mind that eligibility for financial support depends on a number of factors such residency, and where they live and study.

 Tuition fees and support

-- Students from England pay fees of up to £9,250* a year regardless of where they study in England, Scotland or Northern Ireland, or up to £9,000 a year if they study in Wales.
-They are usually entitled to a Tuition Fee Loan so they don’t pay the fees up front.
+- Students from England and Wales pay fees of up to £9,250 a year if they study in England, Scotland or Northern Ireland, or up to £9,000 a year if they study in Wales.
+They are usually entitled to a Tuition Fee Loan so they won’t have to pay the fees up front.
 Your son or daughter will only start repaying their loan once they are earning a certain income.

 - Students who live in Scotland don’t normally have to contribute towards their course fees if they study in Scotland; the Student Awards Agency Scotland (SAAS) pays their fees.
 But, they are charged up to £9,250 a year at English universities and up to £9,000 a year if they study in Wales.
 Once again, loans are available to help with any tuition fees payable.

 Help with living costs

 The cost of living, including the price of student accommodation, varies widely in different areas of the UK.
 It’s a good idea to help your son or daughter consider all their expenditure and set a budget.